-On the subpoena you might request “Any and all checking and savings statements of the debtor over the past 3 years.”
+On the subpoena, you might request “Any and all checking and savings statements of the debtor over the past 3 years.”
 Most of the banks will simply write back saying there are no accounts there.
 That’s fine.
-But then one day you may get a phone call from Greta in a bank’s business department, who tells you that there is a 5 cent or 50 cent charge for each page.
+But then one day you may get a phone call from someone in a bank’s business department, who tells you that there is a 5 cent or 50 cent charge for each page.
 Bingo!
 You may then ask whether that will include last month’s statement.
 Bingo!
 The account or accounts are still open!
 Then you might want to ‘hit’ the bank right then.
-(Note: Check your state laws regarding “Notice to Consumer.”
+(Side Note: Check your state laws regarding “Notice to Consumer.”
 Your debtor may have to be notified that you are requesting the information.
 But that’s okay.
 He or she will feel the pressure.
 If the debtor objects to a subpoena at a particular bank – ‘hit’ that bank.)

 Does your debtor own, rent, or lease a vehicle?
 The license plate will often tell you where he or she got it.
 Then subpoena the application from the dealer.
 To get the best auto deal, the debtor was probably quite liberal in stating his assets and income.
 You may also find out where the debtor works.
 Bank accounts will also be listed.
 Applications are terrific sources of information.
 Go for it!

-Whether your debtor rents or owns a home, there is a paper trail available to you.
+Whether your debtor rents or owns a home, there is a paper trail you can exploit.
 If the debtor rents, send the manager or owner a subpoena for “full application and all other records relating to the rental of properties, as well as any copies of debtor’s checks maintained by the manager/owner.”
-If the debtor owns a home, you can probably go on line a get a copy of the “deed of trust.”
+If the debtor owns a home, you can probably go online and get a copy of the “deed of trust.”
 Then you’ll know who the mortgage holder is, and you can immediately subpoena the mortgage application.
 Again, the debtor will have made a very positive assessment of his assets.
 And it’s yours for the asking.
-(See the above note on “Notice to Consumer, if your state requires it”)
+(Side Note: See the above note on “Notice to Consumer, if your state requires it”).

 Some employee information is confidential.
 However, which bank the debtor’s wages are sent to for direct deposit is fair game to request.
 Subpoena those with a Notice to Consumer.

-I’m not familiar with the laws of every state, but in many states you can require that someone who owes the debtor money or who even “knows” about debtor’s assets can be required to appear in court and answers questions.
+I’m not familiar with the laws of every state, but, in many states, you can require that someone who owes the debtor money or who even “knows” about debtor’s assets can be required to appear in court and answer questions.
 Check with your court, and check the codes of your state online.
 If it’s doable, do it.
 Bring the person in (tax preparer, spouse, girlfriend) and ask the questions you want.
-In California it is possible to bring in the landlord of the debtor, and even his employer!
+In California, it is possible to bring in the landlord of the debtor, and even his employer.
 Talk about getting the debtor’s attention!

 The Court House computer is another treasure of facts.
-Much of it is even on line now, and more to come in the future.
-If you put your debtor’s name in the court computer you’ll discover old judgments, cases that were dropped, people who are HIS debtors, old landlords, and likely a general cross section of the debtor’s personal and work associates.
+Much of it is even online now, and more to come in the future.
+If you put your debtor’s name in the court computer you’ll discover old judgments, cases that were dropped, people who are HIS debtors, old landlords, and likely a general cross-section of the debtor’s personal and work associates.
 You never know what you will find.
 Take notes.
 Pull the files.
 Take more notes.
 Call all the people you can, and find out everything you can.
 Debtors are creatures of habit, like most people.
 They likely will have been banking at the same bank for years.
-Send your subpoena, or sent out a levy.
+Send your subpoena, or send out a levy.